yrvelez/llama_gui/README.md

 Acknowledgements

-This GUI interface is based on the LLaMa library developed by Facebook Research and the LLaMa implementation by Georgi Gerganov.
+This GUI interface is based on the LLaMa library developed by Meta and the llama.cpp implementation by Georgi Gerganov.